There really are only 5 things you need to do to stop obsessing about food and emotional eating.

 Mindful eating is one tool you can use to pay attention in the moment to the taste, texture, aroma, colors, etc. of the food you’re eating.

 When you eat mindfully, you can make assessments about your relationship with food and how you respect your body.
+The good thing is that it also prevents obsessing about food and emotional eating too!

 3. Identify your feelings.